Architectural Engineering, MAE

 - Applicants must also fulfill any additional requirements the department specifies at the time of application.

-- Proof of taking Fundamentals of Engineering exam
+- Other Upload: Proof of taking Fundamentals of Engineering exam

-For full financial consideration, students must apply by January 15 for Fall, January 15 for Summer, or September 15 for Spring.
+For full financial consideration, students must apply by January 15 for Summer or Fall admission, or by September 15 for Spring admission.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.